kevinboone/txt2epub/README.md

 0.0.4, June 2024

-Tidied up Makefile, to work better with Gentoo
+Tidied up Makefile to work better with Gentoo.
+Fixed an error where later versions of gcc enforce 3-argument open() in certain usages

 0.0.3, May 2023